surajpattnayak12/GRIP-Task/README.md

 # GRIP-Task
-This a task for my internship at Sparks Foundation.
+This is a task for my internship at Sparks Foundation.